vigneshsweekaran/vigneshsweekaran.github.io/content/kubernetes/tutorials/sample-application/01-sample-3tier-application.md

 I have a sample 3 tier application called easyclaim.
 Which consists of 3 docker images frontend, backend and mysql database.

-The frontend is developed using AngularJS 8 and backend developed using Java springboot(Java 8).
+The frontend is developed using AngularJS 8 and backend is developed using Java springboot(Java 8).

 ### References:
 * [Easyclaim frontend github repository](https://github.com/vigneshsweekaran/easyclaim-frontend)